Ash

 Analyzing the Reviews

-The Sea to Sky Gondola currently has a perfect 5.0 score with ticket buyers with customers noting its amazing ocean/mountain view combo:
+The Sea to Sky Gondola currently has a perfect 5.0 score with ticket buyers, with customers noting its amazing ocean/mountain view combo:

 Advantage: Sea to Sky Gondola ✔️